mosip/mosip-mock-services/mock-abis/README.md

 # Mock ABIS

+## About
-A module to mock  ABIS functionality for testing non-production MOSIP deployments
+* A module to mock  ABIS functionality for testing non-production MOSIP deployments.
+* This module also provides swagger API to test only INSERT/IDENTIFY functionality.

 ## Requirements
-* Java 11
 * Partner certificate (in case of encryption is enabled)

 ## Setup